Ahis-yughee95/Emergence-and-Nonemergence-Vehicle-Identification/README.md

 # Emergence-and-Nonemergence-Vehicle-Identification
-Convolution Neural Network-
+Convolution Neural Network-“Emergency Vehicle Identification: Classification of Emergence and non-emergence Vehicles to Reduce any
-“Emergency Vehicle Identification: Classification of Emergence and non-emergence Vehicles to Reduce any Confusion in the event of an Emergency”.
+Confusion in the event of an Emergency”.